minqukanq/hierarchical-multi-label-text-classification/README.md

 - ~~Use `gensim` package to pre-train data.~~
 - ~~Use `glove` tools to pre-train data.~~
-- ~~Even can use a **fasttext** network to pre-train data.~~ We used word2vec in the paper, but this implementation uses embedding.
+- ~~Even can use a **fasttext** network to pre-train data.~~
+- This implementation used an embedding layer, but the original paper uses word2vec.

 ## Network Structure